mateeeeeee/Vista/README.md

   - Preview bound resources such as `Texture2D` at the selected command
   - Resource information and descriptor view metadata shown side-by-side

-- **Capture Freezing**
-  - Temporarily lock the frame to stabilize GPU state and prevent further updates while debugging
+## Current State
 <img align="center" padding="2" src="Data/UI.png"/>
----

 ## Current Limitations & Future Plans
-- Not all D3D12 calls have been hooked, e.g.
+- Not all D3D12 calls have been hooked, e.g. calls related to ray tracing API (DXR)
 - Bindless resources are not yet supported
 - Only `Texture2D` resources are previewable
   - Support for buffers, `Texture2DArray`, etc., is planned
 - UI/UX improvements
 - Live inspection means state can be volatile
   - For example, the **selected command may become unselected or incorrectly reselected** between frames if the command list changes too much, Vista uses heuristics to re-identify the selected command, which may fail if the structure diverges significantly
----

 ## How It Works
 Vista consists of two main components:
-### 1. `Vista.dll`
+### 1. `Vista`
-Injected into the target D3D12 application to hook and monitor rendering commands, state, and resources.
+A DLL to be injected into the target D3D12 application to hook and monitor rendering commands, state, and resources.
 Uses [DirectHook](https://github.com/mateeeeeee/DirectHook) for D3D12 hooking.
 ### 2. `QVista`
-A simple Qt app that acts as a launcher and injector.
+A simple Qt app that launches the target process and injects Vista DLL
-- Think of this as **VistaLauncher**
-- Simplifies the injection and launching process

----

 ## License
 Copyright (c) 2025 Mate Buljan